Therkelsen/msg-realism-compatibility/README.md

 Feel free to hit me up if there are any issues.
-Also, I'm only doing the weapons I use from the pack.
+This only has compatibility patches for the weapons I personally use from the pack, being:
-Feel free to contribute by, just send in a PR and I'll check it :)
+- JAK-12
+- M14
+- M1911CE
+- QBZ-03
+- Type 64
+But if you want the rest, feel free to add it by opening a PR in the GitHub repo.

 ## Installation
 1. Download the latest release.